Cornell University College of Agriculture & Life Sciences Extension and Outreach Program

 Permaculture Design Certificate program…

-Enrollment is now open for “Permaculture Design: Fundamentals of Ecological Design.”
+Enrollment begins in August for “Permaculture Design: Fundamentals of Ecological Design.”
 Cultivate your ecological literacy by looking at complex symbiotic relationships in both natural and constructed systems.
 Explore and apply systems thinking to your own garden, farm, or backyard.

 This course is one of three in a series offered in permaculture design leading to a Permaculture Design Certificate.
 (Read more about Permaculture Design: Ecosystem Mimicry and Permaculture Design: Design Practicum.)

 To sign up or read more visit: http://hort.cals.cornell.edu/extension-outreach/distance-learning

 This course is designed by Steve Gabriel of “Farming the Woods” with Michael Burns of Cayuta Sun Farm.
 Both are cofounders of the Finger Lakes Permaculture Institute.
 Michael Burns will be the course instructor.

 This opportunity, organized by Cornell University’s Department of Horticulture, is based on the permaculture curriculum and activities developed by the Finger Lakes Permaculture Institute over the past decade of teaching people from all walks of life.